simshi/simshi.github.io/posts/2013-02-26-compiler-warnings-are-your-friends.md

 ## Origin

-One of my collegues has posted a blog talking about a bug related with a GCC option `-fstrict-aliasing`, and someone pointed out that the compiler has already warned them about the bug in the compiling log, but that team just ignored the warning.
+One of my colleagues has posted a blog talking about a bug related with a GCC option `-fstrict-aliasing`, and someone pointed out that the compiler has already warned them about the bug in the compiling log, but that team just ignored the warning.

 Then you may suggest all of us should treat compiling warnings seriously, it couldn't turn into a bug, waste lots of time of many colleagues.